 Ingredients

-- 12 oz butternut squash spirals frozen
+- 12 oz butternut squash spirals fresh or frozen

-- 12 oz zucchini spirals frozen
+- 12 oz zucchini spirals fresh or frozen

 - 1 pound ground beef